smitpate07/docker-basics-cheatsheet/cheatsheet.md

 ---

 ## 📦 Image Management
+### Docker images are templates used to create containers.
 | Command | Description |
 |---------|-------------|
 | `docker pull <image_name>` | Pulls an image from a registry to your local machine. |